6 March 2026

 With the mention of Saddam, many of you will jump at the chance to point to ISIS after Saddam as proof that the world is not better with Saddam dead.
 You are not the student of history you think you are, and you are conflating two separate issues.
 That was a failure to handle the US’s win.
 Killing Saddam was not what created ISIS it was the true believers in the Bush administration ignoring the lessons from how victory over Germany in the Second World War was handled.
 Instead of using the infrastructure in place, the US dismantled it, disbanded the military, outlawed the Ba’athists and manufactured a power vacuum.

-The solution may be rather straightforward: stay the course, waste IRGC military assets, kill Ayatollah after Ayatollah, bomb the IRGC until they accept their time is at an end and hand things over to the pro-democracy movement, allowing for an interim government and elections.
+The solution may be straightforward: stay the course, waste IRGC military assets, kill Ayatollah after Ayatollah, bomb the IRGC until they accept their time is at an end.
+Then demand they hand things over to the pro-democracy movement, allowing for an interim government and elections.
 There will be no rally around the flag effect.
 This is not Britain in the Second World War.
 The Iranian people want the regime gone.
+The above might also prove incredibly simplistic, the Iranian regime has been singularly focused on this very scenario.
+This will, no doubt, cause significant short-term disruption to the global economy.
+The alternative is to ask what happens in the long-term if this regime gets to remains, continuing to fund terrorist groups and then actually succeeds in developing a nuclear weapon?

-The people wringing their hands about bombing Iran and what comes next are falling into the same trap of focusing on the wrong things.
-They are eschewing a net good for fear of something that may come next if we screw it all up.
+The people wringing their hands about bombing Iran and what comes next are falling into the trap of focusing on the wrong things.
+They are eschewing a net good for fear of something that may come next if we screw it all up, while simultaneously ignoring what happens if we do nothing.
 Getting rid of the IRGC is a move towards safety and stability, not insecurity.
 It’s the follow-up that can go wrong or right, making for greater stability or creating a new threat.
-Western leaders may not like hearing this, but if you want to help chart the course of that follow-up, you need to have skin in the game, and that means supporting the US with significant involvement, not standing on the sidelines crying about it.
+Admittedly we’ll probably screw it up, given the current US administrations track record that’s a real concern.
+Western leaders may not like hearing this, but if you want to help chart the course of that follow-up, you need to have skin in the game.
+That means supporting the US with significant enough involvement to have influence.
+You can’t do it standing on the sidelines.

 Feature Photo: U.S. Air Force Photo, B-52H Stratofortress Bombers Support Operation Epic Fury (Mar 5, 2026), U.S. Central Command Public Affairs.
 2026.